 The lives of baseball players can often take unconventional turns throughout their careers.
-It’s the rare exception when you witness a player sticking with one organization, in the likes of Derek Jeter, Cal Ripken Jr., and Tony Gwynn.
+It’s the rare exception when you witness a player sticking with one organization in the likes of Derek Jeter, Cal Ripken Jr., and Tony Gwynn.

 However, the flip side of that are guys that have been moved from team to team, with hopes of catching on with an organization and being able to play a role in their team’s success.

-His career started off promising, being selected in the first round of the 2003 MLB Draft by Brian Sabean and the San Francisco Giants.
+His career started off promising; being selected in the first-round of the 2003 MLB Draft by the San Francisco Giants.
 He made the major league roster the following spring, after only appearing in 18.1 innings in 2003 with the High-A San Jose Giants.

 Hip, elbow, and groin injuries struck the right-hander though, undergoing Tommy John surgery in 2011 along with hip surgery.
-From 2011-12, Aardsma only appeared in 11 games between the Mariners minor league system, the New York Yankees minor league system, and one appearance with the Yankees in Toronto in September 2012.
+From 2011-12 Aardsma only appeared in 11 games between the Mariners minor league system, the New York Yankees minor league system, and one appearance with the Yankees in Toronto in September 2012.

 Aardsma paired with Top Velocity, a program that looks to bio-mechanics and how to properly optimize one’s body to perform the pitching motion on a consistent basis, specializing in baseball performance enhancement.
-Aardsma credits Top Velocity with getting him back into peak performance, as he was seeing diminishing velocity from his normal mid-90s fastball, paired with ongoing groin issues that he couldn’t comprehend as to why they were reoccurring.
+Aardsma credits Top Velocity with getting him back into peak shape, as he was witnessing diminishing velocity from his normal mid-90s fastball, paired with ongoing groin issues that he couldn’t comprehend as to why they were reoccurring.

 He’s also been heavily involved with his very own weekly podcast, “The Bullpen with DA”.
-Along with his co-host James the Greek, the pair talk baseball and feature high end guests, such as, Omar Vizquel, David Wells, Tom Glavine, and Ken Griffey Jr.
+Along with his co-host, James the Greek, the pair talk baseball and feature high end guests, such as Omar Vizquel, David Wells, Tom Glavine, and Ken Griffey Jr.

 I had the privilege of speaking to Aardsma last week, where we touched on the draft, getting to be teammates with Ken Griffey Jr and Ichiro, his tenure with the Mets, and of course, Tim Tebow.